 I like to give my kids creative freedom (within reason)…meaning that if it doesn’t really look like a snowman, I’m okay with that.

 However, if they are using way too much glue or misusing supplies, then I step in and use it as a teachable moment.

 After we decorated the snowman, we added a bit more snow to the picture using a pencil eraser dipped in white paint.
 We dotted our pages to make it look like snow was falling.

 And that’s it!
-A simple snowman craft for preschool.
+A simple preschool snowman craft!

 More Winter Preschool Activities

 If you are looking for more easy craft ideas, you can find all sorts of crafts and winter activities on my blog!

 Celebrate winter with this adorable Easy Mitten Craft.
 Kids of all ages will enjoy decorating this mitten free printable template.
 It’s a fun craft that goes great with your snowman craft ideas and winter activities at this time of year.